NatLibFi/solr-analysis-raudikko/README.md

 # Raudikko Analysis for Solr

-The Raudikko Analysis plugin provides Finnish language analysis for Solr using [Raudikko](https://github.com/EvidentSolutions/raudikko).
+The Raudikko Analysis plugin provides Finnish language analysis for Solr using [Raudikko](https://github.com/EvidentSolutions/raudikko), a pure Java implementation of [Voikko](https://voikko.puimula.org/).

 Based on the [Raudikko Analysis for Elasticsearch](https://github.com/EvidentSolutions/elasticsearch-analysis-raudikko) plugin.